CharlesSmith999/asset-portal/README.md

 To recreate the sharing setup in another Supabase project:

 1. Create the core portal tables.
-2. Run the migration file in the Supabase SQL Editor.
+2. Run the family-sharing migration in the Supabase SQL Editor.
+3. Run the core-flow and ownership migration in the Supabase SQL Editor.
-3. Set the administrator’s `profiles.role` to `admin`.
+4. Set the administrator’s `profiles.role` to `admin`.
-4. Configure Supabase Auth email redirects for the deployed portal URL.
+5. Configure Supabase Auth email redirects for the deployed portal URL.

+The second migration assigns any existing liability or installment rows to the first administrator profile.
+Review this before running it if the database already contains multiple users.

 ## Reminders and email

-The portal stores reminder preferences and displays in-portal due-date alerts.
-Automated scheduled emails require a secure server-side job (for example, a Supabase Edge Function plus a scheduler) and an email provider.
+The portal stores reminder preferences, uses the selected notice period for in-portal due states, and can advance recurring due dates when a payment is marked paid.
+Automated scheduled emails still require a secure server-side job (for example, a Supabase Edge Function plus a scheduler) and an email provider.
 Email-provider API keys must remain server-side.

 ## Local preview